linyuehzzz/sandwich_spatial_interpolator/c++/README.md

-# Sandwich: a novel software for spatial interpolation of spatially stratified heterogeneous populations
+# Sandwich: A software for spatial interpolation of spatially stratified heterogeneous populations

 **Sandwich** is a cross-platform open-source spatial interpolation tool that supports [the Sandwich interpolation model](https://journals.sagepub.com/doi/abs/10.1068/a44710?journalCode=epna).